This is the book for the computational tools of Fiber-seq which describes the two major software tools:

 framework and XGBoost

 .
-Every individual FIRE element is associated with an estimated precision value (defined below), which indicates the probability that the FIRE element is a true regulatory element.
+Every individual FIRE element is associated with an estimated precision value, which indicates the probability that the FIRE element is a true regulatory element.
 The estimated precision of FIREs elements are created using Mokapot

 and validation data not used in training.
 We train our model targeting FIRE elements with at least 95% precision, MSPs with less than 90% precision are considered to have average level of accessibility expected between two nucleosomes, and are referred to as linker regions.